 Lunch tickets for lunch bags have to be pre-ordered – they cannot be purchased on site.
 Please note that lunch tickets are not refundable after May 23, 2023 at 23:59 CEST.
 Lunch bags can be picked up from 12.00 – 13.00 hrs CEST on Saturday to Monday and from 12:30-13:30 on Tuesday at the respective stations in the exhibition halls.

 A cash bar is also available in the exhibition area.

 The ESHG Conference offers multiple networking events such as the Networking Mixer (welcome reception) and the ESHG Networking Evening.
 For more information please click here.

-In accordance with the Austrian Eco-label UZ 62 Green Events and Green Meetings, the catering at the conference follows the following criteria:
+In collaboration with the caterer who has introduced a Sustainable Food Strategy, the catering at the conference follows the following criteria: